 - Learn about healthy ways to cope with stress and other concerns.

-- Get emotional support and identify ways to increase social connection during shelter-in-place.
+- Get emotional support and identify ways to increase social connection.

-- Create a menu of therapy options to consider, or identify a future plan of action with MHS.
+- Create a menu of therapy options to consider, or identify a future plan of action with CAPS.

-Although Let’s Talk consultations are with mental health professionals, they are not therapy sessions and do not constitute mental health treatment.
-This format may be more directive and may be similar to coaching and is not indicative or resembles a therapy session.
+Although Let’s Talk conversations are with mental health professionals, they are not therapy sessions and do not constitute mental health treatment.
+This format may be more directive and be similar to coaching.

 Let’s Talk is not for urgent concerns.